Multi-wavelength study of the galactic PeVatron candidate LHAASO J2108+5157: Summary and conclusions

-The HE gamma-ray emission in the hadronic scenario cannot be explained in a single component model together with VHE-UHE emission.
-While the old SNR scenario seems to be unlikely due to the very soft spectral index of the emission, the lower limit on the relativistic proton energy density is compatible with an interaction of the CR sea with the molecular clouds.
+The HE gamma-ray emission in the hadronic scenario cannot be explained by a single-component model together with VHE-UHE emission.
+While the old SNR scenario seems to be unlikely due to the very soft spectral index of the emission, the lower limit on the relativistic proton energy density is compatible with an interaction between the sea of CRs and the molecular clouds.

-The total neutrino flux predicted in our model is comparable with the gamma-ray flux in the TeV range, which makes LHAASO J2108+5157 to be an interesting candidate for future neutrino experiments, sensitive enough to either confirm or reject the hadronic scenario of emission.
+The total neutrino flux predicted in our model is comparable with the gamma-ray flux in the TeV range, which makes LHAASO J2108+5157 an interesting candidate for future neutrino experiments of sufficient sensitivity to either confirm or reject the hadronic scenario of emission.